What is Brainspotting?

 It makes sense for this to be hard.
 You have just processed the original event as if it hadn’t been frozen in time.
 I will help you remember that this is accelerated processing, and we will continue to check in and support you as needed as your symptoms resolve.
 By the end of 72 hours, most of those people feel like their processing has wrapped up and they are at a lower distress level than where we began.

-I offer Brainspotting online to clients within California, as well as in my Folsom, CA therapy office.
+I am a Certified Brainspotting Practitioner and offer Brainspotting online to clients within California, as well as in my Folsom, CA therapy office.
 If you are interested in learning more about how we can help you release distressing events, reach out to me today.